 After a few more ownership changes, the Harbor Inn landed in the hands of Verna and Maurice Moore, who operated the Inn from 1945 to 1975.
 They dubbed it Murphy’s Harbor Inn and were greatly respected throughout the community.
 The Harbor Inn was sold and went through a few more name and look changes.
 Finally, in 1997, the current owners purchased the building and reopened it as Shipwrecked.

-A fire occurred on August 2017 that went throughout the night causing a complete loss.
-The building was tore down in November, and rebuilt from the ground up.
-Shipwrecked re-opned in June of 2018.
+A fire occurred on August 2017 that burned throughout the night causing a complete loss.
+The building was torn down in November 2017 and rebuilt from the ground up.
+Shipwrecked re-opened in June of 2018.
 There are no longer rooms upstairs, but rather second story dining with a water view.

 Shipwrecked Brew Pub prides itself on delivering nothing but 100 percent hand-crafted Door County beers.
-With several year-round and seasonal brews offered, brewmaster Danny Wolf is able to produce 1,100 barrels – or 34,100 gallons – of beer a year!
+With several year-round and seasonal brews offered, brewmaster Andrew Beckwith is able to produce 1,100 barrels – or 34,100 gallons – of beer a year!

 It is at this point we add our hops, with only the finest ones going into our beers.
 Depending on the beer, the hops can range from the Chinook & Mt.
 Hood hops in our Door County Cherry Wheat and IPA to the Willamette hops which go into our Peninsula Porter.

 The wort is cooled down to a temperature which the yeast can tolerate.
 Then, it gets moved into our fermenters, which are also 600 gallons.
 There, we add the yeast.
 The sterilized wort is basically food for the yeast for the next 10 days.
 The result – the alcohol comes out, the liquid is run through filters, and then our beer is ready to be tapped into your pint glass.